Your Child's Mouth|

 Children who are at high risk for cavities can get sealants placed on their teeth.
 Dental sealants are plastic coverings that are placed over the grooves of teeth to protect them from decay.

 Early childhood caries, or ECC, is a serious form of cavities.
 It can quickly destroy your child's teeth.
 In the past it has been called baby bottle tooth decay, nursing caries or nursing bottle syndrome.
 ECC often occurs when your baby's teeth are exposed to sugars for long periods throughout the day.
 Baby bottles or sippy cups with fruit juice or milk both contain sugars.
+So does breast milk.
 When these liquids are in the mouth, bacteria start eating the sugars and then produce acids.
 These acids cause decay if they remain on teeth long enough.

 Early childhood caries can occur if your child: